National Police History Check - Scroll down for Federal Police Checks

 Change of Name:

-If the 100 Points of ID provided are under two or more different names (e.g. birth certificate in maiden name and driver's license in married name) then further identification documents will need to be provided as evidence of a name change (e.g. Marriage Certificate issued by a State or Territory Registry of Birth, Deaths and Marriages or Divorce Papers issued by the Family Court).
+If the 100 Points of ID provided are under two or more different names (e.g. birth certificate in maiden name and driver's license in married name) then further identification documents are required e.g. Marriage Certificate or Change of name certificate issued by a State or Territory Registry of Birth, Deaths and Marriages.

 These documents DO NOT count towards the 100 Points of ID.
 If you use a change of name document, you must provide the other names you have used in the "Other Names" section of the online application form.